-Congratulations to James Smith, Jason Severs, John Tierney, Kevin Salys, and Erik Stevens.
-They are the 2016 recipients of the Mike O’Leary scholarship.
+Congratulations to James Smith, Jason Severs, John Tierney, and Kevin Salys, the 2016 recipients of the Mike O’Leary scholarship.
 They will be attending their Level 2, Level 1s, and Level 3 in 2016!

 Avalanche education is not always easy to afford and/or travel to.
 The Mike O’Leary Scholarship is for individuals living in rural areas of Alaska who would like to participate in a formal avalanche course, but are not in the financial situation to afford the cost of full tuition and/or travel to attend a course.

-This scholarship is to help Alaskans attend formal avalanche courses: workshops, Level 1, Level 2, or Level 3 within Alaska.
+The Michael O’Leary scholarship is to help Alaskans attend formal avalanche courses: workshops, Level 1, Level 2, or Level 3 within Alaska.
 Applications are taken throughout the year, with awards announced December 31 and March 31.
 The amount of scholarship assistance will be determined by number of applicants and the cost of the course they are planning to attend.
-Preference will be given to Cordovans and other rural Alaska residents.
+Preference will be given to Cordova residents and other rural Alaska residents.

 This scholarship fund is maintained through the hard work of volunteers running fund raising events, and by the generosity of donors.
 We thank each and every one who gives, keeping this fund sustainable.

 Michael Charles O’Leary died March 8, 2008, in an avalanche on Mount Eyak in Cordova, Alaska.
 He was 56.
 A third-generation Alaskan raised in the woods and mountains of Moose Pass, Girdwood, and Anchorage, Mike’s trademark grin was as wide as the wild country he moved through with consummate grace and skill.